crypt0rr/kb/content/tools/framework/impacket/secretsdump-py/index.md

 display options:
   -just-dc-user USERNAME
                         Extract only NTDS.DIT data for the user specified.
 Only available for DRSUAPI approach.
 Implies also -just-dc switch
+  -ldapfilter LDAPFILTER
+                        Extract only NTDS.DIT data for specific users based on an LDAP filter.
+Only available for DRSUAPI approach.
+Implies also -just-dc switch
   -just-dc              Extract only NTDS.DIT data (NTLM hashes and Kerberos keys) -just-dc-ntlm         Extract only NTDS.DIT data (NTLM hashes only) -pwd-last-set         Shows pwdLastSet attribute for each NTDS.DIT account.
 Doesn't apply to -outputfile data